cyberaiti/cyberaiti.github.io/_pages/about.md

 I'm an associate professor and now a senior security researcher at the Institute of Innovation in NSFOCUS.
 I obtained my PhD degree from University of Chinese Academy of Sciences, mentored by Prof. Jinlin Wang and Prof. Xiao Chen.
 I was a postdoctoral scholar in the School of Information Science and Technology, Tsinghua University during the years 2018 and 2021.
 I was awarded Beijing Nova Program (北京市科技新星) in 2021.

 <p>
-My research interests focus on </b>trustworthy AI for Cybersecurity</b> and </b>data-driven threat hunting</b>.
-I'm now leading the </b>AISecOps</b> team, which targets at the cross research area of AISec, AIOps and SecOps.
+My research interests focus on <b>trustworthy AI for Cybersecurity</b> and <b>data-driven threat hunting</b>.
+I'm now leading the <b>AISecOps</b> team, which targets at the cross research area of AISec, AIOps and SecOps.
 I am now working on several directions including:
 </p>
 <div>